Damzwan/sketchmate/src/assets/docs/color.md

-In SketchMate, you can personalize your creations by adding color to your objects.
-Here's how to do it:
+## Setting Colors in Objects

+Easily modify colors in your sketches for a personalized touch.

+### Changing Object Colors
 1. Enter select mode.
-2. Tap the object or group of objects you wish to recolor.
+2. Choose your target object(s).
-3. Find and tap the paint icon (🎨) in the upper right corner.
+3. Tap the paint icon (🎨) in the upper right.
-4. You'll now have the option to adjust the following:
+4. Adjust your preferences:

-    - **Stroke Color:** Alter the color of your object's outlines.
-For text objects, this changes the color of the text border.
+   - **Stroke Color:** Modify the object's outline or text border.
-    - **Fill Color:** Add a solid color inside your object.
-For text objects, this changes the actual color of the text.
+   - **Fill Color:** Change the inner color or text hue.
-    - **Background Color:** Add a background color to your objects.
-Useful for emphasizing or isolating certain elements in your sketch.
+   - **Background Color:** Add or adjust a background color.